samvera/hyku/Updating-Hyku-6-with-Hyrax-5-Developer-Notes.md

 When we create a tenant using Valkyrie, with a Frigg/Freyja adapter, we create an admin set.
 The admin set will be written to the “first” storage layer (<abbr title="example given">e.g.</abbr> Postgres or Fedora6) but not the “second” layer (<abbr title="example given">e.g.</abbr> Fedora 4).
 What that means is when we go to create an ActiveFedora::Base work, we are attempting to write the work to Fedora 4 within the AdminSet’s node.
 However, since the admin set was not created in Fedora 4, we encounter an error.

+By configuration and convention, each ActiveFedora::Base work type will have a corresponding Valkyrie::Resource.
+Consider that `GenericWork < ActiveFedora::Base`, we'll have `GenericWorkResource < Valkyrie::Resource`.

 ## Example Spec Problem

 ```ruby